ImaanBontle/SDV-immersive-weathers/README.md

 <!--Config Options-->
 ## Configuration <a id="config"></a>

-*See the [mod documentation](#docs) for other mods in the series.*
+*This section covers the settings for The Framework mod.
+For other mods in the series, see the [mod documentation](#docs).*

-This section covers the available config options for The Framework.
-You can change these options in-game using [Generic Mod Config Menu][gmcm-link] or by manually editing the `config.json` in each mod's folder (generated after running SMAPI at least once).

-**NB: Default values are shown in bold**.
+The following configuration options are available to change for The Framework mod.
+You can change these options in-game using the [Generic Mod Config Menu][gmcm-link] or by manually editing the `config.json` in each mod's folder (generated after running SMAPI at least once). **NB: Default values are shown in bold**.

 ### Weather Reports: